Chief Oshkosh: Murder trial

-On June 3, 1830, a Pawnee man named Okewa (also known as Antoine), who was enslaved by a métis family in Green Bay was hunting and accidentally killed a Menominee man who belonged to Oshkosh's band.
+On June 3, 1830, a Pawnee man named Okewa (also known as Antoine), who was enslaved by a Métis family in Green Bay was hunting and accidentally killed a Menominee man who belonged to Oshkosh's band.
 He reported the incident to Oshkosh, who was in Green Bay at the time.
 Oshkosh and two other men stabbed Okewa to death.
 The three men were arrested and charged with murder.
-Some historians have interpreted Oshkosh's actions as having fallen in line with the Menominee traditional of justice practiced at that time; an enslaved person could be killed for taking a Menominee person's life under any circumstances, even if it was an accident.
+Some historians have interpreted Oshkosh's actions as having fallen in line with the Menominee tradition of justice practiced at that time; an enslaved person could be killed for taking a Menominee person's life under any circumstances, even if it was an accident.

 When the case came to trial, the jury ruled that while Oshkosh was guilty of killing Okewa, he had acted in accordance with Menominee custom and could not be convicted of murder.
 Unfamiliar with the nuances of the law, the jury asked Judge James Duane Doty to render the final verdict.
 Doty acquitted Oshkosh and the other two men, believing that they should not be punished for following traditional customs.
 He ruled that United States laws did not apply to Native Americans under the circumstances, because, at the time, Native Americans were not granted the privileges of citizenship under the law, so U.S. law did not apply to their internal disputes and affairs on their own lands.

-However, Eleazer Williams recalled that his mother-in-law, who was related to the métis family that enslaved Okewa, considered asking a council of chiefs to kill Oshkosh as an act of retribution for Okewa's death.
+However, Eleazer Williams recalled that his mother-in-law, who was related to the Métis family that enslaved Okewa, considered asking a council of chiefs to kill Oshkosh as an act of retribution for Okewa's death.
 According to Williams, Oshkosh possibly feared for his life and apologized to the woman by "acknowledg[ing] the murder, thr[owing] himself on her mercy, and implor[ing] pardon," which she granted.